bpehlert/Letter/README.md

 # Letter
-A simple way to keep and print your journal
+A simple way to keep and print your journal.